 A collection of major scholarly journals in the humanities and social sciences.

 Provides access to scholarly journals from a variety of disciplines over many decades, although may not include issues from past 5 years.

 Search a large body of scholarly research publications using the Google search engine.
 Link directly to MIT’s subscriptions in Settings / Library links.

 Not sure of the best databases for your subject?
-Look it up on this subject list that contains resources of the best places to search.
+Look it up on this research guides list that contains resources of the best places to search.

 How to Find Out More about a Magazine, Journal, or Newspaper

 Ulrich's Web is a great way to learn more about a magazine, journal, or newspaper:

 - Each entry can tell you whether the title is scholarly and/or peer-reviewed.

 - Peer-reviewed (or refereed) titles have a symbol shaped like a referee's shirt next to them.